learn-co-curriculum/redux-forms-codealong/readme.md

 text field), and the value is the current value of that text field.

-To make it a completely controlled form, we would also want to set the `value` attribute of out `input` element to `this.state.props`.
+To make it a completely controlled form, we would also want to set the `value` attribute of our `input` element to `this.state.props`.
 This way, every key stroke within `input` will call a `setState` from within `handleChange`, the component will re-render and the new value for `this.state.text` will appear.